dsc-courses/dsc80-2023-wi/project3.md

 This project contains no new material.
 Rather, it's a good opportunity to sharpen your understanding of the core concepts of the first half of the course.

-**The project is due on Thursday, May 12th at 11:59PM**.
+**The project is due on Thursday, February 23rd at 11:59PM**.
 While there is no checkpoint, try to self-impose the checkpoint.
 This will enable you to polish your work into a coherent notebook upon submission. **Since this project is only graded on the output displayed in a notebook (no `.py` file will be submitted)**, you will need to make sure you submit a "readable report" that graders can follow!

+Two parts to the project:
+- Part 1: Analysis
+- Part 2: Presentation

 ---